Homework problems and due dates (not the dates the

 exact equations (or use a different method you may have

-a handout called "A terrible method for solving exact equations"
+Read the handout "A terrible method for solving exact equations"

 that if you've invented (or have ever been shown) an alternative